hynek/argon2-cffi/.github/CONTRIBUTING.md

 - Don’t break backwards-compatibility.

-## Local Development Environment
+## Local development environment

+First, **fork** the repository on GitHub and **clone** it using one of the alternatives that you can copy-paste by pressing the big green button labeled `<> Code`.

-You can (and should) run our test suite using [*tox*].
+You can (and should) run our test suite using [*tox*](https://tox.wiki/).
-However, you’ll probably want a more traditional environment as well.
+However, you'll probably want a more traditional environment as well.

-First, create a [virtual environment](https://virtualenv.pypa.io/) so you don't break your system-wide Python installation.
-We recommend using the Python version from the `.python-version-default` file in project's root directory.
+We recommend using the Python version from the `.python-version-default` file in the project's root directory, because that's the one that is used in the CI by default, too.

-If you're using tools that understand `.python-version` files like [*pyenv*](https://github.com/pyenv/pyenv) does, you can make it a link to the `.python-version-default` file (`ln -s .python-version-default .python-version`).

 If you're using [*direnv*](https://direnv.net), you can automate the creation of the project virtual environment with the correct Python version by adding the following `.envrc` to the project root: